soasme/PeppaPEG/docs/getting_started.rst

 Conclusion
 ----------

 In this tutorial, we walk through the basic data structures and combine them in one example.
-The example parses nothing but "Hello World" to a single token.
+The example parses nothing but "Hello World" to a single node.

 I hope this example can get you a basic understanding of Peppa PEG.
 Now you can go back to :ref:`main` and pick more docs to read!